-Long-haired men are a special kind.
-While others buzz off their strands and keep things cropped, these men continue to tie off their ponytails with love and deep condition their ends.
+Long-haired men are a special breed.
+While others (a majority, really) buzz off their strands and keep things cropped, these long-locked men continue to tie off their ponytails with love and deep condition their ends.
 Certainly, we salute their style—not to mention their unwillingness to give up their manes.

 There’s only one downside to this look.
-It can feel as if long hairstyles for men are few and far between.
-There’s more the world of masculine locks than single length cuts and the occasional ponytail.
+It can feel as if long hairstyles for men are few and far between—and yet there’s much more to the world of masculine locks than simple, single length cuts and the occasional ponytail.
 If you’re proud of your length but not sure where to go next, let us introduce you to the world of layers, tapered fades, and braids.
+Even shaking up how you part your hair can add some extra oomph.

 Let’s start with a look for men with hair that’s long enough to reach their shoulders, but not lengthy enough to tie into a braid.
-For this style, you’ll want to have a working relationship with product—you’ll need to use plenty of it to sweep your strands into the perfect quiff.
+For this style, you’ll want to have a working relationship with products like hair pomade—you’ll need to use plenty of it to sweep your strands into the perfect quiff.

 Because this style sweeps back directly from the forehead, this cut is best for men who feel confident in their hairlines.
 Thick hair is best, especially because you’re attempting to build volume.
 When in doubt, the golden rule is that thick hair can be worn long, but thinning hair looks best cropped.